jamf/ol/api/Resources_for_Jamf_API_developers.md

 **[python-jamf](https://github.com/univ-of-utah-marriott-library-apple/python-jamf)**

 This project from the team at the University of Utah can be used to access Jamf Pro's Classic API.
 It implments a class with variables and methods that closely mirror the underlying API structures.
-It handles URL requests, authentication, and convertion of XML/JSON API responses to Python dictionaries/lists.
+It handles URL requests, authentication, and conversion of XML/JSON API responses to Python dictionaries/lists.

 ```python
 import python_jamf